Builder68/OpenEarlyMacsRAMexpansion/README.md

 | JP2             | 2-3           |
 | JP3             | 1-2           |

-*This mode must be always selected for Macintosh 128K (all LB revisions)*
+*1) This mode must be always selected for Macintosh 128K with an earlier LB revision, were there no R42 is present* *2) for Macintosh 128K with a later LB revision, were R42 is present, W1 must be open*

 #### 6.2.2 System Refresh Cycles Mode